rkgofiitk/academic-issues.github.io/Topics/Prompt_engineering.md

 Prompt-hacking could add or excerbate the problem obfuscating the intent in user's query.
 A recent article published in CACM, [Morris](https://dl.acm.org/doi/pdf/10.1145/3673861) argues that "p-hacking" could be the main reason for "replication crisis" in AI research.
 She observes that social sciences already experiencing p-hacking crisis.
-She hastens to add that her observation should not be viewed to imply thasocial science researchers intentially engaging in "neferious intent".
+She hastens to add that her observation should not be viewed to imply that social science researchers engaging in "neferious intent".
 However, I believe much of her observation may extend equally well in Indian context.
 The Indian retraction rate is 44 per million of published papers which is more than 2.5 times of average rate.
 It is true that the high retraction rate is not entirely be due to generative AI, because the tool is a fairly recent additon in search kit of researchers.
 I believe the replication crisis could actually lead to a drop in retraction rate.
 Because the researchers may carefully craft prompts to extract their desired results.
+It will become difficult figure out original work from AI generated work.

 The question is how do we address this seemingly invincible technique?
 Plagiarism detection tools are clearly inadequate to deal with p-hacking.
+Then question